infinitered/ignite/docs/Navigation.md

 `DrawerLayout` also allows you to customize the behavior (open/close speed, overlay position), style and even has events to track the progress and states of the drawer transitioning.
 See more info at the [documentation](https://docs.swmansion.com/react-native-gesture-handler/docs/api/components/drawer-layout/).

-### Modals

-Ignite comes with an example modal screen.

-MAVERICKTODO: Add info about the example modal screen here.

 ## Utility Functions

 ### `getActiveRouteName`